truszkowski-tomasz/dtu-mlops/reports/README.md

 > *experiments.*
 > Answer:

-This project follows the organization provided by a customized cookiecutter data science project template.
-Here's an overview of the top-level directories and their contents:

-- `src/`: Contains all the source code for the project's core functionality.
-- `tests/`: Includes tests for the project's source code, ensuring reliability and aiding continuous integration practices.
-- `docs/`: Houses comprehensive documentation for the project.
-- `reports/`: Stores generated analysis reports or results related to the project.
-- `dockerfiles/`: Contains Dockerfiles which define the environment for running the project in containers.
-- `.github/workflows/`: Provides the configuration for GitHub Actions to automate the testing and deployment pipeline.
-- `notebooks/`: Intended for Jupyter notebooks, currently unused but available for future exploratory data analysis or interactive development.

-Additionally, the root of the repository includes several configuration files and directories that aid in the development and deployment of the project:

-- `docker-compose.yaml`: For defining and running multi-container Docker applications.
-- `requirements.txt`: Lists all Python dependencies for the project.
+Based on the screenshots of the repository you provided earlier, the project follows a structure influenced by a cookiecutter data science template, with some modifications tailored to our specific needs.
+We have filled out the src, models, docs, and reports directories, among others.

+The src directory contains the core code for the project, including scripts for data processing, model training, and predictions.
+The models directory holds the trained model files and serialized objects.
+Documentation relevant to the project is found within the docs directory, and the reports directory includes generated analysis and figures, often used for insights and presentations.

+Our repository also contains a notebooks directory, which we have retained for potential future use in exploratory data analysis or prototyping, though it is currently empty.

+Additional configurations and workflows are managed through files like pyproject.toml, requirements.txt, and .github/workflows, which define project dependencies and CI/CD processes, respectively.

+To manage our experiments and ensure reproducibility, we used Docker, as indicated by the dockerfiles directory containing Dockerfiles for different purposes.
+The Makefile present in the root assists in automating routine tasks such as setting up the environment, training models, and cleaning build artifacts.

+This setup is designed to be flexible and efficient for our machine learning operations, facilitating easy replication and scaling while maintaining a clear and organized codebase.

 ### Question 6